dotnet/docs/docs/porting/third-party-deps.md

 1. If the project is open source and hosted somewhere like GitHub, you can engage the developer(s) directly.
 2. You can contact the author directly on nuget.org by searching for the package and clicking "Contact Owners" on the left hand side of the package's page.
-3. You can look for another package that runs on .NET Core which accomplished the same task as the package you were using.
+3. You can look for another package that runs on .NET Core which accomplishes the same task as the package you were using.
 4. You can attempt to write the code the package was doing yourself.
-5. If your allows for it, you could also choose not to port the project(s) which use that package at this time.
+5. You could eliminate the dependency on the package by changing the functionality of your app, at least until a .NET Core version of the package becomes available.

 If you're unable to resolve an incompatible 3rd party dependency, you may have to port to .NET Core at a later date.